la-haskell/hackirc/SPEC.md

 - Each message between client and server is delimited by a \n character (0x0a)
 - Each message starts with a "message type" in all caps, then additional arguments separated by spaces
 - Messages the server may send to the client:
   - `OK` `<message>`.
 When a client's message has been handled successfully, the server MUST respond with an `OK` message, and MAY include a message to further describe the success.
+These optional messages SHOULD NOT be shown to the user.
   - `ERROR` `<reason>`, MUST be sent whenever a client's request cannot be fulfilled or understood, and SHOULD include a string describing the cause of the problem.
   - `MESSAGE` `<room>` `<sender>` `<content>`.
 When a client is in a chat room and someone else in that room sends a chat message to it, the server MUST notify each connected client.
 The `content` of a message may contain additional space (`0x20`) characters.
   - `WHISPER` `<sender>` `<content>`.
 When a client receives a private message from another client, the server MUST send a `WHISPER`.
 As with `MESSAGE`, the `content` may include space characters.